runwhen-contrib/rw-public-codecollection/codebundles/k8s-kubectl-get/README.md

 The `kubectl get` codebundles run an arbitrary `kubectl get` command that fetches objects with json output.
 The results from the desired command are returned, filtered, and computed using json output and jmespath as directed by the configuration.

 ## SLI
 The SLI and provides a single metric.
-First, the `kubectl get ...` command can be input as desired with the results returned as json.
-The resultset can be further refined as needed through the `SEARCH_FILTER` and `CALCULATION_FIELD` configuration options, though most users will likely want to just copy/paste helpful `kubectl get` commands that they are familiar with (such as `kubectl get pods -l app=[labelname]`).
+First, the `kubectl get [parameters]` command can be input as desired with the results returned as json.
+The results can be further refined as needed through the `SEARCH_FILTER` and `CALCULATION_FIELD` configuration options, though most users will likely want to just copy/paste helpful `kubectl get` commands that they are familiar with (such as `kubectl get pods -l app=[labelname]`).

 The SLI supports the following calculations:
-- Count: Returns the number of items returned from the query.
+- **Count**: Returns the number of items returned from the query.
-- Sum: Sums up all values in the specified `calculation field` for all returned objects.
+- **Sum**: Sums up all values in the specified `calculation field` for all returned objects.
-- Average: Provides the average of all values in the specified  `calculation field` for all returned objects.
+- **Average**: Provides the average of all values in the specified  `calculation field` for all returned objects.

 ## Use Cases
 ### Use Case: SLI: Query all Certificates that are **NOT** "Ready" in a namespace